bunker-tech/take-home-exercises/frontend/reactive-data-grid/instructions.md

 The main focus will be on whether you are able to meet the exercise requirements and how well you structure your code and React components.

 Wherever the requirements are ambiguous to you, feel free to clarify with us.
-Or exercise your discretion, but be ready to rationalise your design decisions ;)
+Or exercise your discretion, but be ready to rationalise your design decisions!

 Aesthetics of the datagrid is not a priority here, but you're free to flex your design skills if you want :)

 # Submitting your exercise
 See [instructions for submitting your work](https://github.com/bunker-tech/take-home-exercises/blob/master/README.md#general-instructions)